 - Mammals like beavers

 - Aquatic insects

 Wetlands support healthy fish populations by filtering out and storing many pollutants (especially phosphorus) that affect the water quality needed for aquatic life. (photos and content courtesy of Minneshaha Creek Watershed District)

 For example, adult spotted salamanders migrate from uplands to vernal pools (seasonally wet ponds) in late winter and early spring for breeding and egg deposition.
 The gilled larvae develop further, eventually producing lungs.
 Then they must leave the vernal pools for adjacent upland, usually forested habitat, to live as adults.
 Having a complex of wetlands is required for the survival of the spotted salamander – and several other animals.

-Wetlands provide areas for wildlife and bird watching, a place for leaning, photography and connecting with nature.
+Wetlands provide areas for wildlife and bird watching, a place for learning, photography and connecting with nature.
 These habitat connectors also provide a noise and visual barrier between the wetland and adjacent development.

-It is important minimize the impact of development near wetlands as much as possible.
+It is important to minimize the impact of development near wetlands as much as possible.
 In many cases it is advisable to avoid building on or near a wetland entirely.
 Wetland buffers provide a protective pathway for wildlife moving from wetlands to upland habitat areas.
-They are vital to the survival of many species that rely on wetlands to complete their lifecycle and habitat needs.
+They are vital to the survival of many species that rely on wetlands to complete their life cycle and habitat needs.

 Wetlands must be protected from stressors including land alterations or activities that result in impacts to preserve the specific functions and values of the wetland.

 The responsibility of maintaining a wetland falls on the landowner.
 Therefore it is important to be educated and aware of any wetlands on your property.
 There are local, state and federal regulations that protect these lands.
 Learn more about some of the regulations designed to protect wetlands: